lasseufpa/lasse-py/README.md

 # lasse-py

-`lasse-py` is a Python library used at LASSE / UFPA for digital signal processing and quantization research, developed by the LASSE group to support simulation and analysis of modern communication systems. audio, dsp, io (input / output), statistics, stochastic (processes), transforms (DCT, Fourier, etc) and util.
+`lasse-py` is a Python library used at LASSE / UFPA for digital signal processing and quantization research, developed by the LASSE group to support simulation and analysis of modern communication systems.

 `lasse-py` provides a modular set of tools for scalar quantization, bit-level processing, and signal modeling — making it ideal for academic research, prototyping, and 6G experimental platforms.

+Some of the packages are: audio, dsp, io (input / output), statistics, stochastic (processes), transforms (DCT, Fourier, etc) and util, in which one can find related modules.

 ## Installation for users (not developers)